likemyRPG/RPG_Music/.github/PULL_REQUEST_TEMPLATE.md

 - This PR includes breaking changes (methods removed or renamed, parameters moved or removed)
 - This PR **only** includes non-code changes, like changes to documentation, README, etc.
 -->

+# Important.
+- Write in camelCase, not snake_case.
+- Do not push to master/main without testing your changes first, make a branch if you have to.